Phishing attacks are the number one threat facing businesses around the world.

 Security Awareness Training of Employees

-A report found that 27% of employees will fall prey to phishing emails.
+27% of employees will fall prey to phishing emails.
 Getting employees trained to identify and report suspicious looking emails should be your first line of defence against attacks.
 There are a range of companies selling Security Awareness Training, which does exactly that.
 These companies send out simulated phishing campaigns and then provide training and education to employees that need it.

 Read Next: Verified end user reviews of the top Security Awareness Training Platforms.